 Hastings Farmers Market

 Along the South Coast main road is the Hastings Farmers Market (http://hastingsfarmersmarket.com/) at the ArtSplash Centre.
-It’s open both Wednesday and Saturday mornings and you can pick up local produce like natural honey, baked breads, soaps, literature, arts and crafts.
+It’s open both Wednesday and Saturday mornings, and you can pick up local produce like natural honey, baked bread, soaps, literature, arts, and crafts.

 Further down the South Coast main road is Lanterns Mall.
 Here, there is a variety of dining options available, as well as some local clothing stores, a health food shop, and a convenience store.

-Also on the South Coast main road is Coconut Walk with a few shops selling clothing, jewellery, home wares, and surf wear.
+Also on the South Coast main road is Coconut Walk with a few shops selling clothing, jewelry, homewares, and surf wear.

-After Coconut Walk, you’ll arrive at Quayside Centre (close to Accra Beach) with a number of souvenir shops and fashions with some great gift options.
+After Coconut Walk, you’ll arrive at Quayside Centre (close to Accra Beach) with some souvenir shops and fashions with some great gift options.

-St. Lawrence Gap is home to a number of street vendors selling leather goods, sarongs, and handmade jewellery, amongst other things.
-There’s also the Chattel House Village with a number of boutiques and shops selling all manner of local souvenirs.
+St. Lawrence Gap is home to some street vendors selling leather goods, sarongs, and handmade jewelry, amongst other things.
+There’s also the Chattel House Village with some boutiques and shops selling all manner of local souvenirs.

-Dover is located within the main south coast tourist hub so you’re bound to find lots of souvenir shops for those unique local gifts and Barbados memorabilia here.
+Dover is located within the central south coast tourist hub, so you’re bound to find lots of souvenir shops for those unique local gifts and Barbados memorabilia here.